 1. Understand the London Hospitality Market

-London’s hospitality sector includes services across hotels, events, corporate catering, university dining, government contracts, and more.
-Major players like Compass Group plc dominate the foodservice contract space in the UK, with over £42 billion in revenue and more than 580,000 employees as of 2024.
+Major players like Compass Group plc dominate the foodservice contract space, generating over £42 billion in revenue with more than 580,000 employees in 2024.

-But small and medium businesses also thrive especially when aligned with modern policy changes such as the Procurement Act 2023 and new public procurement regulations effective from February 2025, which emphasize social value and accessibility for SMEs.
+However, small and medium enterprises (SMEs) can thrive by aligning with policies such as the Procurement Act 2023 and new public procurement regulations effective February 2025.
+These policies emphasize social value, accessibility, and SME participation.

 Public Sector Contracts

-- Regional platforms for Wales, Scotland, Northern Ireland
+- Regional portals for Wales, Scotland, and Northern Ireland

 Hospitality Market Tools